hhh2210/hhh2210/README.md

 - **Date-Match** — co-founder and algorithm lead.
 A questionnaire-based matching app for young users; 100K+ questionnaires in the first 10 days, 170K+ in a month, all organic across campuses.
-Now incubating at MiraclePlus (YC China).
 - **auto-skill** — feed it a few examples, get a reusable agent skill back.
 - **CodexBar** — a small macOS menu-bar app for watching Codex / Claude Code usage.